 The first tomato variety I bred I have named ‘Igloo’ after my first son.
-It is a sturdy and productive plant that only grew to be under two feet tall.
+It is a sturdy and productive plant that grew to be well under two feet tall.
 The Igloo tomato fruit is red and round, this is because at the time I was developing it I only had access to red round tomatoes as breeding stock.
 I wanted relatively small fruit as large fruit takes longer to ripen and faces more danger of something damaging the fruit before it is picked.
 Most of the fruits were about 45 grams in weight, they are relatively uniform but some were smaller and some were larger as I didn’t breed for uniformity.

 |Igloo tomato - the first tomato variety I bred|